george24601/george24601.github.io/_posts/2019/2019-10-24-flash-sale.md

   * Can also use standard distributed lock
 * check storage.
 User is redirected to waiting page instead of the sales page now
   * optimisitic lock/or distributed lock.
 Note that pessimistic lock has bad performance
-  * storage cache in redis, 5 mins expiry time
+  * storage cache in redis, 5 mins expiry time.
+Note that we can set the count sightly higher than the actual storage, and reject the out of stock one at the next level
   * MQ
 * deduct storage
   * If order and then deduct, then people may create many orders without paying